Frank-Tech/tai-dynamic-postgres-mcp/readme.md

 # tai-dynamic-postgres-mcp

-This project is designed to dynamically generate PostgreSQL-aware tools for use in FastMCP-based agent systems.
+##### Schema-Based Generator for PostgreSQL DML Tools in FastMCP Agent Systems

 ## What It Does

 - Connects to your PostgreSQL instance and introspects the schema.
-- Dynamically generates FastMCP-compatible tools for PostgreSQL DML operations.
+- Generates one FastMCP-compatible tool per DML operation (insert, select, update, delete) for each table.
-- Automatically creates Pydantic-based models to define the structure of inputs for each tool.
+- Creates a dedicated Pydantic model for each tool's input, based on the table’s structure.
-- Exposes those tools directly through FastMCP so they are usable by agents and workflows.
+- Supports column exclusion for the relevant tools (e.g., `id`, `created_at`, etc.).
-- Supports configurable column skipping for insert operations (e.g., auto-generated `id`, timestamps, etc.).
+- Limits agent access to only generated tools, preventing unrestricted SQL or schema changes.

 ## Environment Variables